trust-mfn-berlin/animals-as-objects/vault/material.microscopic-media.md

 [^5]: The specificities of the historical standardization of microscope resolution, along with the convergence of microscopy and life sciences in 19th century Germany, are treated in detail in Schickore, Jutta. _The Microscope and the Eye: A History of Reflections, 1740-1870._ University of Chicago Press, 2007.

 [^6]: To learn more about the important role of standardized glassware in the life sciences, you can read this fascinating article: Espahangizi, Kijan.
 “The Twofold History of Laboratory Glassware”.
-Mathias Grote, Max Stadler, and Laura Otis (eds). _Membranes, Surfaces and Boundaries: Interstices in the History of Science, Technology and Culture_ (2011): 17-33.
+Mathias Grote, Max Stadler, and Laura Otis (eds.). _Membranes, Surfaces and Boundaries: Interstices in the History of Science, Technology and Culture_ (2011): 17-33.

 [^7]: To learn more about the ubiquitous Petri dish, visit https://thebiomedicalscientist.net/science/big-story-petri-dish or  http://somatosphere.net/2014/petri-dish.html/.
 To better understand its important role in consolidating a specific version of microbiology at the expense of alternative ones, you can read this article by geographer Attenborough, Frederick.
 “The Monad and the Nomad: Medical Microbiology and the Politics and Possibilities of the Mobile Microbe”. _Cultural Geographies_ 18, no. 1 (2011): 91-114.